benswift/benswift.github.io/_talks/classics-to-colonialism.md

 the Euclidean algorithm for computing the greatest common divisor of two integers is one of the oldest known algorithms (circa 300 B.C.)

-first described by Euclid's _Elements, Proposition 2, Book VII_
+first described in Euclid's _Elements, Proposition 2, Book VII_

-independently discovered in several other places, (China, India)
+independently discovered in several other places (China, India)

 {% include slides/background-image.html image="images/talks/classics-to-colonialism/18SCI-KNUTH1-videoSixteenByNineJumbo1600.jpg" %}